Get in touch

 As RDEC bears no relation to the tax position of your business, the amount you get is much easier to predict.
 This offers a lot more stability, making it easier for larger companies to take the relief into account when making investment decisions.

-Companies claiming R&D Tax Credits using the RDEC scheme can receive 13% of their applicable R&D expenditure.
 The credit is taxed at the usual 19% Corporation Tax rate, effectively meaning it will be worth 10p for every £1 spent on relevant R&D activities.

 The credit can be used either in offsetting a company’s current tax liability or in certain cases can be paid as a cash lump sum.

 There are roughly seven steps to go through in determining how your company will receive its RDEC credit.
 The point is that the credit is used to offset any tax owed to HMRC, before any pay out of relief is made.
 The intention is that both loss-making and profit-making companies are treated equally when claiming RDEC.
 The result of this is that the 13% credit is taxable, so is only paid out net of tax.

 The seven steps should be complete in order and may mean that some of your credit is carried forward to a later tax period, depending on your company’s circumstances.